 Mountain gorilla habitat

 The vegetation on the lower slopes will be dense, often a mix of bamboo, ferns and galium vines.
 As you climb, the undergrowth should thin out a bit.
-The zone where the gorillas live is misty, damp and (depending on the weather) can be a bit cold.
+The zone where the gorillas live is misty, damp and (depending on the time of year) can be a bit cold.
 Mountain gorillas move around depending on the season, spending time in the subalpine regions to feed on senecio trees during certain times of the year.

-What to pack for gorilla trekking
+What to pack for your gorilla trek

 Boots – Essential.
 A good quality pair of hiking boots from a store like Kathmandu will serve you well.
 They’re expensive, but so are your ankles when they break.
 Don’t risk it with a cheap pair of sneakers.